o3de/o3de.org/content/docs/user-guide/assets/asset-processor/asset-cache-server.md

 The design of the ACS mode is to have one machine contributing to the asset cache in the remote folder and other **Asset Processor** clients running retrieve the cached product asset archive files.

-To enable the **Asset Processor** in ACS mode as a server, a .setreg file will have these settings:
+To enable the **Asset Processor** in ACS mode as a server, a .setreg file needs these settings:
 ```
 {
   "Amazon": {